Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/DisplayFeatureLayers/README.md

 6. Create a feature layer with a shapefile
     - Create a `FeatureLayer` component
     - Set the featureTable property to a `ShapefileFeatureTable` component with the path to the .shp
-7. Add the created feature layer to the `Map`'s `operationalLayers`
+7. Declaratively add the feature layer to the `Map` as a child component or add it dynamically by appending it to the map's `operationalLayers`

 ## Relevant API